Guarani alphabet: History

 Nonetheless, there is still some disagreement between literates on details of the standard.
 Some feel that the digraph ch should be changed to x (as in Portuguese, Galician and Old Spanish), and that g̃ should be replaced by plain g, with the tilde being placed on one of the adjacent vowels.

 The Guarani name for the alphabet, achegety, is a neologism formed from a-che-ge (the names of the first three letters) and ty meaning "grouping", "ensemble".

 Toponyms and proper names

-There are many toponyms and some proper names derived from Guarani in Argentina, Uruguay, Paraguay, and Brazil.
+There are many toponyms and some proper names derived from Guarani in Bolivia, Argentina, Uruguay, Paraguay, and Brazil.
 These are usually written according to the Spanish and Portuguese systems, and their pronunciation has often changed considerably over the centuries, to the point that they may no longer be understood by modern Guarani speakers.